AdobeDocs/analytics.en/help/export/analytics-data-feed/df-faq.md

 Some spreadsheet editors, especially Microsoft Excel, automatically round very large numbers.
 The `event_list` column contains many comma-delimited numbers, sometimes causing Excel to treat it as a large number.
 It rounds the last several digits to `000`.

 Adobe recommends against automatically opening `hit_data.tsv` files in Microsoft Excel.
 Instead, use Excel's Import Data dialog box and make sure that all fields are treated as text.

+## Why can't I extract "Hourly" files from data that is more than 7 days old?

+For data that is more than 7 days old, a day's "Hourly" files are combined into a single "Daily" file.

+Example: A new Data Feed is created on March 9, 2021, and the data from January 1, 2021 to March 9 is delivered as "Hourly".
+However, the "Hourly" files prior to March 2, 2021 are combined into a single "Daily" file.
+You can extract "Hourly" files only from data that is less than 7 days old from the creation date.
+In this case, from March 2 to the March 9.